 - Systematic purchase of reconditioned equipment (computers, screens, smartphones, ...) and implementation of a Bring You Own Device strategy.
 Not to mention a lengthening of the renewal cycle (actually we've been doing this forever 😉 ).

 - Organize a Digital Fresco with all employees (after last year's Climate Fresco).

-- Adding the carbon footprint to our bills (based on the total amount of the invoice).
+- Add thecarbon footprint on our bills (based on the total amount of the invoice).

 - Implementing services related to the eco-design of email marketing strategies of our customers.

 And finally, why not embark on a certification B-Corp.
 But it will probably be for next year!

 I would like to thank all the collaborators of BadsenderI would like to thank all of our employees and freelancers for their motivation on the subject.
 And especially Marion D. who is a bit of a scratch on all environmental issues.
 But also to our readers and customers who for the overwhelming majority of them are in intense reflection on all these subjects.

 It is possible to change things and to become an actor of change.
 Feel free to contact us or leave a comment if you want to make any remarks (even impertinent ones) or if you have any questions.

 See you in a year for the next Badsender carbon footprint and especially to see if we have succeeded in reaching our objectives.
 If we have the time, we will not hesitate to share with you some of our progress.